CoqueiroS/CADIn/README.md

 ### Results
 The standard output of the CADIn is divided in 2 folders.

-- **vcf/**
-	- File in variant call format (VCF) with all single-nucleotide variants found on the chromosome(s).

-- **statistical/**
-	- *combineCoverage.csv*
+- *depthRegion.csv*
 	- Tabular file with gene coverage data.
 It has the proportion of each gene covered by the reads and median read depth coverage of each gene.
 	- Columns: [COD] Sample name.
 [CHR] Chromosome location of the gene.
 [DEP] Median number of reads for each position of the gene.
 [COV] Proportion of the gene that has reads.
 [NOR] Normalized median coverage of all genes across the sample.
 [ID] Gene ID as reported in the gff file.
 - *frequencySNPs.csv*
 	- Frequency of the heterozygous single nucleotide variants per chromosome.
 Each line reports a chromosomal position containing a heterozygous SNV with two, and only two variants.
 	- Columns: [COD] Sample name.
 [CHR] Chromosome analyzed.
 [FREQ] Frequency of heterozygous SNVs in the corresponding chromosome.
 [COUNT] Number of SNVs with that frequency.

+- **readDepthCov/**
+	- The folder where are saved Boxplots pictures referent the aneuploids analysis for each sample and chromosome.
-	- *normalized.Cov.csv*
+	- *depth-Normalized*
 		- Table with normalized depth values of each gene after Grubb's test.
 Genes with discrepant values are removed from this table.
 		- Columns: [COD] Sample name.
 [CHR] Chromosome location of the gene.
 [DEP] Normalized median number of reads for each position of the gene.
 Normalization are performed with the depth of the sample.
 [ID] Gene ID as reported in the gff file.
-	- *wilcoxon_rank.Cov.csv*
+	- *wilcoxon-signed-Rank.csv*
 		- Chromosomal somy variation statistical validation, with the Mann-Whitney-Wilcoxon tests.
 		- Columns: [library] Which sample is represented. [chromosome] Chromosome analyzed. [p_less/grater_”n”] P-value of Mann-Whitney-Wilcoxon test for values less /greater than “n”. [mean] Average of the normalized value of genes in chromosome for each sample. [median] Median of the normalized value of genes in chromosome for each sample. [sd] Standard derivation of the normalized value of genes in chromosome for each sample.

-	- *coverage/*
-		- The folder where are saved Boxplots pictures referent the aneuploids analysis for each sample and chromosome.
-	- *frequency/*
+- **variantCalling/**
 	- The folder where are saved all Barplot graphics with the frequency count of the heterozygous single nucleotide variants.

+- **vcf/**
+	- File in variant call format (VCF) with all single-nucleotide variants found on the chromosome(s).

 ### Arguments
 **General parameters**